None of us likes to think about making a Will, let alone the time when it’s actually needed.

 So, what happens if you die without making a Will?

 These rules are the same for everyone.
-Which means the people you actually wanted to leave an inheritance to might not be considered.
+This means the people you actually wanted to leave an inheritance to might not be considered.
 Similarly, estranged relatives could inherit from your estate.

 The Laws of Intestacy state (amongst other things) that: